kkarpieszuk/wc-price-history/readme.txt

 == Changelog ==

 = {VERSION} =
+- Fix: Variable products: when product had related products their prices where concatenated in the price output. (#161)

+= 2.1.9 =
 - Fix: Variable products: when user select variant, the main price was reset sometimes to zero. (#154)

 = 2.1.8 =